npm/npmo-docs/up-and-running/platforms/README.md

 # Integrated Platform Tutorials

-Here's a list of tutorials that will walk you through creating a VM, running a deploy script, and forwarding the necessary ports.
+Here's a list of tutorials that will walk you through creating a VM and forwarding the necessary ports.

-Just looking for our deploy scripts?
-[Click here.]

 Don't see your preferred platform here?
 [File an issue] or email [support@npmjs.com].